Alkane: Reactions with oxygen (combustion reaction)

 See the alkane heat of formation table for detailed data.

 The standard enthalpy change of combustion, ΔcH⊖, for alkanes increases by about 650 kJ/mol per CH2 group.
 Branched-chain alkanes have lower values of ΔcH⊖ than straight-chain alkanes of the same number of carbon atoms, and so can be seen to be somewhat more stable.

-Reactions with halogens

-Alkanes react with halogens in a so-called free radical halogenation reaction.
+Biodegradation

+Some organisms are capable of metabolizing alkanes.
+The methane monooxygenases convert methane to methanol.
+For higher alkanes, cytochrome P450 convert alkanes to alcohols, which are then susceptible to degradation.

+Free radical reactions

+Free radicals, molecules with unpaired electrons, play a large role in most reactions of alkanes.
+Free radical halogenation reactions occur with halogens, leading to the production of haloalkanes.
 The hydrogen atoms of the alkane are progressively replaced by halogen atoms.
-Free radicals are the reactive species that participate in the reaction, which usually leads to a mixture of products.
-The reaction is highly exothermic with halogen fluorine and can lead to an explosion.
+The reaction of alkanes and fluorine is highly exothermic and can lead to an explosion.
 These reactions are an important industrial route to halogenated hydrocarbons.
 There are three steps: